Navigate This Post

 What are Korean Short Ribs vs. Hawaii-Style Kalbi?

 - What is kalbi? ⇢ Kalbi is a term that describes the marinade used to prepare traditional grilled Korean short ribs.
-It’s the key to all the complex flavor & also a super tender, melt-in-your-mouth texture.
+It’s the key to all the complex flavor and also a super tender, melt-in-your-mouth texture.

 - Korean vs. Hawaii kalbi marinade. ⇢ Korean immigrants brought their traditional kalbi recipe with them to Hawaii, where it eventually evolved into a uniquely Hawaii-style version that makes use of ingredients that are household staples in Hawaii.
-A traditional Korean kalbi marinade typically uses Asian pear, which adds subtle sweetness & naturally tenderizes the short ribs, plus staples like soy sauce, sesame oil, ginger, & other aromatics.
-In my experience, the key difference in a Hawaii-style kalbi marinade is swapping Asian pear with brown sugar, which creates the bold sweet & savory flavor commonly found on the islands.
+A traditional Korean kalbi marinade typically uses Asian pear, which adds subtle sweetness and naturally tenderizes the short ribs, plus staples like soy sauce, sesame oil, ginger, and other aromatics.
+In my experience, the key difference in a Hawaii-style kalbi marinade is swapping Asian pear with brown sugar, which creates the bold sweet and savory flavor commonly found on the islands.
 As a result, Hawaii kalbi is typically sweeter than traditional Korean kalbi.
-While my family’s grilled kalbi recipe leans more Hawaii-style, you can easily add Asian pear & gochujang for a more traditional Korean flavor profile.
+While my family’s grilled kalbi recipe leans more Hawaii-style, you can easily add Asian pear and gochujang for a more traditional Korean flavor profile.

 - Are kalbi ribs beef or pork? ⇢ You can use either!
 Our kalbi short ribs recipe uses thinly cut flanken beef short ribs.